EU banking watchdog launches stress test no bank can fail

 The Bank of England will also announce details in March of its own "cyclical" stress test of seven banks and building societies, some of which are also part of the EBA test.

-(Additional reporting by Francesco Canepa in Frankfurt; Editing by Keith Weir and Alexander Smith)
+(Reporting by Huw Jones in London and Franceso Canepa in Frankfurt; Editing by Keith Weir)